fengyeduan/AIConnect-Miner-Release/README.md

 - Reward wallet (Miner ID): It is the wallet to receive points.
 It may hold NFT to boost the rewards.
 The address is shared publicly.

-We use a Soul-Bound Token (SBT) to store 1:1 relationship between an identity wallet and a reward wallet.
-The SBT contract is currently active on the zkSync Era testnet and can be found at [here](https://sepolia.explorer.zksync.io/address/0x7798de1aE119b76037299F9B063e39760D530C10).
-It will be migrated to zkSync mainnet in the future.
-The identity-reward wallet binding is established automatically after your miner processes some jobs.

-Each miner request must be accompanied by a signature from the identity wallet to prevent unauthorized actions.

 ### Configuring Your Miner ID and Identity Wallet